Vitormdias/desafioTegra/solution/README.md

 ## How to Test

-There are already some automatized tests
+There are already some small automatized tests

 So just run: